GabrielGrimberg/Neon-Heat/README.md

 # BluRaii

+#### Description
 A racing game that goes by the name of BlueRaii which is currently in development.
 This game will be powered by Unity3D engine and written in C#.

+This project is due to enter the Games Fleadh competition, the theme for this year is a Racing Game which is why we have decided to make an original Racing Game.

 #### Team Members
 - Zan Smirnov